LocateIT/trends.earth/docs/source/background/understanding_indicators15.rst

 Positive significant trends in WUE would indicate potential improvement in land condition, and negative significant trends potential degradation.

-The table below list the datasets available in |trends.earth| to perform NDVI trend analysis over time using the original NDVI data or with climatic
+The table below list the datasets available in LDMS to perform NDVI trend analysis over time using the original NDVI data or with climatic
 corrections: